mikefarah/yq/pkg/yqlib/doc/Entries.md

 KEY_b: 2
 ```

-Using with_entries is also useful whe you want to filter a map.
+## Use with_entries to filter the map
 Given a sample.yml file of:
 ```yaml
 a:
   b: bird